-Trump administration sued to save Liberian immigrant program
+Trump administration is sued over Liberian immigrant program

-BOSTON (AP) — Two civil rights organizations have sued the Trump administration on behalf of 15 Liberian immigrants over the president’s decision to end a humanitarian program that allows them to live and work in the U.S.
+BOSTON (AP) — Two civil rights organizations sued the Trump administration Friday on behalf of 15 Liberian immigrants over the president’s decision to end a humanitarian program that allows them to live and work in the U.S.

-The Lawyers’ Committee for Civil Rights Under Law and Lawyers for Civil Rights filed the suit Friday in federal court in Massachusetts.
+The Lawyers’ Committee for Civil Rights Under Law and Lawyers for Civil Rights filed the lawsuit in federal court in Boston.

-The lawsuit challenges President Donald Trump’s decision in March 2018 to end the Deferred Enforced Departure program that dates to 2007.
+The lawsuit challenges President Donald Trump’s decision in March 2018 to end the Deferred Enforced Departure program, which has been renewed by previous Democratic and Republican administrations.
+It is due to expire at the end of this month.

-The program protects about 4,000 Liberian immigrants who came from the African nation to escape environmental disasters and war.
+The lawsuit says the decision is unconstitutional and based on race, ethnicity and national origin, and would break apart families.
+Some of the Liberian immigrants have children who are U.S. citizens.

 Most Read Nation & World Stories